Born in the eastern region of Trinidad &Tobago, Lynda Osborne founded her Fashion Wear business in 1980 after quitting a nine to five office job.

 Once again Lynda stepped into imparting her knowledge, this time in 2007 at the University of the West indies, when she co-lectured in 2 fashion modules : Fashion Industry studies and Computer-aided design in Fashion, part of the 3rd year segment of the Human Ecology Bachelor of Science degree.

-In 2008, Lynda took a 4-year hiatus, and went on to attain a Bachelor of Fine Arts honours degree in Fashion Design in 2012, gaining some insights into the formal systems in the industry, while making comparisons with the real world.
-After those years of full-time study, amidst challenging changes in the industry, she re-started her business in 2013, under her full name LYNDA OSBORNE.
+In 2008, taking a 4-year hiatus, she went on to solidify her natural knowledge, experience and skills, and attained a Bachelor of Fine Arts honors degree in Fashion Design in 2012, gaining some insights into the formal systems in the industry, while making comparisons with the real world.
+Re-entering the industry was met with challenges as supply chains and markets’ buying habits were going through a rapid change.